2000–01 NFL playoffs: Schedule

-This would be the last time that all playoff games during the first three rounds would normally be played at the accustomed times of 12:30 p.m. and 4:00 p.m.
+This was the last time that all playoff games during the first three rounds were played at 12:30 p.m. and 4:00 p.m.
 EST. The following season, the NFL scheduled prime time playoff games for the first two rounds in an attempt to attract more television viewers.

 In the United States, ABC broadcast the first two Wild Card playoff games.
 Fox then televised the rest of the NFC games.
 CBS broadcast the rest of the AFC playoff games and Super Bowl XXXV (their first Super Bowl broadcast since Super Bowl XXVI at the end of the 1991–92 playoffs).